 All Island Whale Watch Day takes place every August, when members of the public are invited to join the Irish Whale and Dolphin Group (IWDG) on one of 20 land-based whale watches.
 The watches are held at headlands around the Irish coast between 2-5pm.
 As well as getting the chance to ask experts about them you might be lucky enough to spot a whale or dolphin!

 Dingle Dolphin Boat Tours provides boat trips to see one of ireland’s most famous wild animals, Fungie the Dingle Dolphin, in Co.
 Kerry.
 Their boats depart Dingle Pier at regular intervals during the day, every day, all year round (weather permitting).
 The tours last about 1 hour when you get the chance to see Fungie wild and free in his natural habitat.

 The Shannon estuary is home to Ireland’s only resident group of bottlenose dolphins.
 Over 100 dolphins have been identified using the estuary at different times; calves are born each year and are usually encountered in the groups.

 Here are some of the Shannon cruises that offer dolphin watching:

 With over 25 years of experience of dolphin watching here at the Mouth of the Shannon, the Dolphinwatch encounter rate is one of the highest in the world and the best opportunity to see dolphins in Ireland.

 Their passenger ship, Draíocht, which means Magic in the Irish language, departs from the Castle Pier in Carrigaholt in Co.
 Clare on the Loop Head Peninsula.
 While on the trip you learn about the wildlife, the geology and the maritime history in this unique part of Ireland.

-You might also enjoy reading Top 10 Things to Do With Kids in Clare
+You May Also Enjoy 10 Fun Things to Do With Kids in Clare

 Dolphin Discovery, Kilrush, Co.
 Clare